Licensed limo from Puslinch to Pearson Airport. Sedan $125, SUV $155, Van $550. Rate guaranteed at booking.

 Replace with photo

 The return from Pearson to Puslinch runs at the same $125 flat rate as the outbound trip.
-Flight tracking is active on the return.
-If the flight lands late, the driver has already adjusted.
-No texts from baggage claim trying to coordinate.
-No calling a new car because your original pickup time lapsed while you were waiting for your bags.
-The driver is in the arrivals hall with your name when you walk out of customs.
-Regardless of when the airline actually landed.
+Flight tracking is active.
+If the flight lands late, the driver has already adjusted the arrival time.
+There are no texts from baggage claim trying to coordinate a new pickup window.
+There is no calling a fresh car because the original pickup time passed while you were waiting at the carousel.
+The driver is in the arrivals hall with your name when you clear customs, regardless of when the airline actually touched down.

-Pearson's multi-terminal layout means a driver waiting at Terminal 3 when you land at Terminal 1 adds 15 unplanned minutes to the end of a long travel day.
-The flight tracking and terminal-aware positioning handled by the driver eliminates that scenario.
+Pearson's multi-terminal layout creates a genuine coordination risk for drivers who aren't tracking the flight actively.
+A driver positioned at Terminal 3 while you land at Terminal 1 adds fifteen unplanned minutes to the end of a long travel day.
+Terminal-aware positioning, handled by the driver using live flight data, eliminates that scenario.
 You land at your assigned terminal.
-The driver is at that terminal's arrivals.
-The 80-kilometre drive back to Puslinch starts from the right door.
-No additional navigation needed after clearing customs.
+The driver is at that terminal's arrivals hall.
+The 80 km drive back to Puslinch along the 401 begins from the right door.

-The van option at $550 works the same way on return trips.
-Groups of up to seven land together, find one driver in arrivals, and travel back to Puslinch in one vehicle.
-One flat rate.
-No one takes a separate car because the group was too large for one rideshare.
-No staggered arrivals in Puslinch where half the group is home and the other half is still in transit.
-One departure from Pearson arrivals, one destination in Puslinch, $550 confirmed at booking.
+The van option at $550 operates the same way on return trips.
+Groups of up to fourteen land together, locate one driver in arrivals, and travel back to Puslinch in a single vehicle.
+One flat rate confirmed at booking.
+No one takes a separate car because the group exceeded one rideshare's capacity.
+No staggered arrivals where half the party is home and the other half is still on the 401.
+One departure from Pearson, one destination near Guelph, $550 total.

-Travelers who run this route monthly or quarterly tend to standardize on one service.
-Once they find one that consistently delivers, rebooking is straightforward.
-The flat rate helps.
-The reliability helps more.
-When the car arrives at 3:45 a.m. and the final charge matches the confirmation, that's a service worth rebooking.
-The $125 rate is attached to that standard, not as a marketing claim, but as the documented outcome of every trip.
+Passengers who run this corridor regularly tend to standardize on one service once they find one that performs consistently.
+The flat rate helps with planning.
+The on-time record matters more.
+When the car arrives at 4:00 a.m. in Puslinch and the final charge matches the booking confirmation, that is a service worth rebooking.

 From Puslinch, your driver takes Highway 6 North to Highway 401 East to the 427.
 Terminal 1 and Terminal 3 at Pearson are the destinations.
 Distance is approximately 80 km.
 Your driver monitors traffic in real time and adjusts the route to keep you on schedule.

-$125 from Puslinch is your total.
-No fuel surcharge.
-No late-night premium.
-No tolls added at the door.
+$125 from Puslinch is the complete fare.
+No fuel surcharge at the door.
+No late-night premium on early departures.
+No tolls added after the fact.

-Every driver is TNC regulated by the Province of Ontario.
-Fully covered on every trip from Puslinch.
+Every driver holds TNC credentials regulated by the Province of Ontario.
+Commercial insurance covers every trip from Puslinch to Pearson.

 Flat rate locked at booking.
 Sedan $125.
 SUV $155.
 TNC licensed driver.
 Meet and greet inside the terminal.